John L. Hennessy

-John Leroy Hennessy (born September 22, 1952) is an American computer scientist, academician and businessman who serves as Chairman of Alphabet Inc. Hennessy is one of the founders of MIPS Computer Systems Inc. as well as Atheros and served as the tenth President of Stanford University.
-Hennessy announced that he would step down in the summer of 2016.
+John Leroy Hennessy (born 22 September, 1952) is an American computer scientist and chairman of Alphabet Inc. Hennessy is one of the founders of MIPS Technologies and Atheros, serving as 10th president of Stanford University from 2000 to 2016.
 He was succeeded as president by Marc Tessier-Lavigne.
 Marc Andreessen called him "the godfather of Silicon Valley."

 Along with David Patterson, Hennessy was a recipient of the 2017 Turing Award for their work in developing the reduced instruction set computer (RISC) architecture, which is now used in 99% of new computer chips.

 Early life and education

 Hennessy was raised in Huntington, New York, as one of six children.
 His father was an aerospace engineer, and his mother was a teacher before raising her children.
+He is of Irish-Catholic descent, with some of his ancestors arriving in America during the potato famine in the 19th century.

 He earned his bachelor's degree in electrical engineering from Villanova University, and his master's degree and Doctor of Philosophy in computer science from Stony Brook University.